 In terms of business, the Pareto principle can help improve productivity and profit, and enhance your customer experience.
 It can also help you identify high-priority problem areas, so you can find the appropriate solutions.

 However, the 80/20 rule doesn’t suggest that you abandon the less-priority tasks.
 The idea is to focus on the most important tasks that would yield the best results.
-Afterwards, you can start to shift your attention and allocate your time appropriately for maximum efficiency.
+Afterward, you can start to shift your attention and allocate your time appropriately for maximum efficiency.

 Before implementing the 80/20 rule, understand your top business priority.
 Then, you can use it to improve business outcomes.